kevinrue/GOexpress/README.md

 valid column name in the phenoData.

-The analysis scores all Gene Ontology (GO) terms represented in the BioMart dataset of the species studied.
-A random forest (one-way ANOVA is also available) is generated on the grouping factor for each gene present in the expression dataset.
-Genes associated with the GO term in the BioMart but absent from the dataset are assigned a score of 0 and a rank of number(genes)+1.
-GO terms are scored and ranked on the average rank (alternatively, score) of associated genes.
-Note that to compute the average, the denominator used is the total number of genes associated with the GO term, even those absent from the dataset.
+The analysis scores all Gene Ontology (GO) terms represented in the gene annotations  provided, or semi-automatically retrieved from the current Ensembl annotation release, using the biomaRt package.
+In the default approach, the random forest framework is used to evaluate the ability of each gene feature in the ExpressionSet to cluster groups of samples according to a known experimental factor.
+Notably, genes associated with the GO term in the annotations but absent from the dataset are assigned a score of 0 and a rank equal to the number of gene features in the ExpressionSet plus one.
+GO terms are scored and ranked on the average rank (alternatively, score) of all associated genes (including those absent from the ExpressionSet).

 Functions are provided to investigate and visualise the results of the above analysis.
-The score table can be filtered for GO terms over given thresholds.
+The score table can be filtered for GO terms passing given thresholds.
 The distribution of scores can be visualised.
 The quantiles of scores can be obtained.
 The genes associated with a given GO term can be listed, with or without descriptive information.